oddbird/oddleventy/content/birds/sondra.md

   dribbble: sondraeby
 summary: |
   Sondra
-  is a brand and UX/UI designer -- as well as a marketing expert, usability tester, and OOUX strategist.
+  is a brand and user experience/interface designer -- as well as a marketing expert, usability tester, and object-oriented UX strategist.
 ---

 {% import 'embed.macros.njk' as embed %}